 The best cat treats are absolutely delicious.
 Here’s why the irresistibility factor is essential.

-Cats are highly food-motivated, and when you offer them an irresistible treat, they’ll be willing to work to get it.
-If you’re interested in clicker training and dream of a day when your cat will jump through hoops and shake paws on command, it’s essential that you choose a scrumptious treat that your cat is willing to work for.
+Cats are highly food motivated.
+When you offer them an irresistible treat, they’ll be willing to work to get it.
+If you’re interested in clicker training and dream of a day when your cat will jump through hoops and shake paws on command, it’s essential to choose a scrumptious treat your cat is willing to work for.

 Top Picks Explained

 Even if training isn’t your goal, delicious treats make your cat’s life more exciting – and who wants a treat that doesn’t make their cat’s pupils dilate?